-Men Arrested At Philadelphia Starbucks Speak Out, Police Commissioner Apologizes
+Men Arrested At Philadelphia Starbucks Speak Out; Police Commissioner Apologizes

-What began as an opportunity to talk real estate at a Philadelphia coffee shop and ended in the arrest of two black men, has launched a week of outraged protest, accusations of racial discrimination and vows from Starbucks to do better; And now those men are speaking out for the first time about what it has all meant to them.
+What began as an opportunity to talk real estate at a Philadelphia coffee shop and ended in the arrest of two black men has launched a week of outraged protest, accusations of racial discrimination and vows from Starbucks to do better.
+And now those men are speaking out for the first time about what it has all meant to them.

-Also Thursday, the Philadelphia Police Commissioner changed course, joining Starbucks in taking at least partial accountability for what happened.
+Also Thursday, the Philadelphia police commissioner changed course, joining Starbucks in taking at least partial responsibility for what happened.

-Richard Ross struck a conciliatory note at a press conference saying, "I fully acknowledge that I played a significant role in making [the incident] worse."
+Richard Ross struck a conciliatory note at a news conference, saying, "I fully acknowledge that I played a significant role in making [the incident] worse."

 Last weekend Ross had said in a video statement "these officers did absolutely nothing wrong" and they were legally obligated to respond to Starbucks' report that the men were trespassing.
 But on Thursday he said, "I should have said the officers acted within the scope of the law, and not that they didn't do anything wrong."